lyndon025/playtested/src/content/article/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-11-a-fun-mesmerizing-adventure-indie-game-solar-ash-review
+title: A fun mesmerizing adventure indie game | Solar Ash - Review
+game: Solar Ash
 description: Glide your way into a satisfying melancholic lightshow in style.
 Solar Ash’s artistic style is as joyfully vibrant as it is depressingly dark, as you journey through and across space and time inside a blackhole called the Ultravoid.
 featured: false
-pubDate: 2022-12-11
-tags:
-- action
-- adventure
-- console
-- pc
-- playstation
-- playstation 4
-- playstation 5
-- solar-ash
-- taptap
-- xbox one
-- xbox series
-thumb: /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-0.avif
-title: A fun mesmerizing adventure indie game | Solar Ash - Review
-game: Solar Ash
 gallery:
   - /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-0.avif
   - /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-1.avif
   - /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-2.avif
   - /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-3.avif
   - /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-4.avif
   - /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-5.avif
   - /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-6.avif
   - /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-7.avif
   - /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-8.avif
   - /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-9.avif
+pubDate: 2022-12-11
+tags:
+  - action
+  - adventure
+  - console
+  - pc
+  - playstation
+  - playstation-4
+  - playstation-5
+  - solar-ash
+  - taptap
+  - xbox-one
+  - xbox-series
+thumb: /images/reviews/legacy/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-0.avif
 ---

 Glide your way into a satisfying melancholic lightshow in style.
 Solar Ash’s artistic style is as joyfully vibrant as it is depressingly dark, as you journey through and across space and time inside a blackhole called the Ultravoid.

 The entire premise of Solar Ash is a surreal experience, part science fiction, part imaginative fantasy.
 The story of Solar Ash is just as strong as its artistic style.
 Widely gripping and entertaining.
 Lighthearted, but tragic.
 You control Rei, a member of a group of voidrunners who has entered inside a blackhole.
 The mission is to destroy it using an experimental technology to save their planet from getting sucked into the blackhole and destroyed.